Jazaltron10/Python/Journals/PythonLessonJournal4.md

 This helps the programmer connect to other python files(.py)<br>
 so in other words a module is a python file that contains functions and variables that you can use in another python file.
-+   Logically organize your python code
++   It Logically organizes your python code
-+   Module should contain related code
++   Modules should contain related code
 +   The things that are defined in the module that you can basically use in another file are called **definitions**
 +   To rename the module you'll have to use this syntax:<br>